The mutation process on the ancestral line under selection: The type process on the ancestral line

 with $\alpha_n$, $\beta_n$, and $\omega_n$ as in Section~\ref{sec:difflimit}. \end{coro} \begin{proof} The explicit expressions follow from \eqref{finite_fluxes} and \eqref{finite_rates} together with the convergence of $Nu^N$ to $\theta$ and the $a^N_n$ and $b^N_n$ to $\alpha_n$ and $\beta_n$, respectively. \end{proof}

-Note that the mutation rates in the corollary were already discovered by \cite[Corollary 2]{Fearnhead} by mainly analytical methods; rederiving them here on the grounds of the pLD-ASG greatly simplifies the calculation and provides a transparent and intuitive meaning.
-Note also that the non-Markovian nature of the process prevails in the diffusion limit.
+Note that the mutation rates in the corollary were already discovered by \cite[Corollary 2]{Fearnhead} by mainly analytical methods; rederiving them here on the grounds of the pLD-ASG greatly simplifies the calculation and provides a lucid and intuitive meaning.